- Sermon Notes

 2 Corinthians 5:17, Therefore, if any man is in Christ, he is a new creature; the old things passed away; behold, new things have come.

-APPL – When God defines our lives, our reason for living changes.
+• When God defines our lives, our reason for living differently.

 2 Corinthians 5:9, 14, Therefore also we have as our ambition, whether at home or absent, to be pleasing to Him.
 For the love of Christ controls us

-APPL – God changes everything for our good.
+APPL – God is good and all that He does is for our good.

 II.
 Ask God to Define Your Life (11-16)

 • What does it look like to have God define your life?